hashicorp/design-system/website/docs/components/app-footer/partials/guidelines/guidelines.md

 !!!
 Warning

-Due to structural wrapping limitations in Figma, the component may not be a direct translation to what is in the browser.
+Due to limitations in Figma, the component may not be a direct translation to what is rendered in the browser.
 The Ember component should be the source of truth for proper wrapping.
 !!!

 ### Large